Katie-sec/HomeLabJournal/Project-5-Impossible_Travel_Alert_Lab.md

 Managed Identity is critical: Playbooks fail to validate without enabling it.

-RBAC permissions must be correct: Sentinel needs access to the playbook’s managed identity.

 DateTime formatting is essential for readable Excel logs.

 Automation order only matters if multiple rules target the same alert.

-Mistakes are part of learning: Recreating the playbook in the correct RG was a key step to make the lab functional.
+Recreating the playbook in the correct RG was a key step to make the lab functional.

 ---